-School superintendents from 13 West Michigan counties are proud to announce the recent formation of the Reading Now Network (RNN) the collective effort of superintendents, school boards and school districts throughout West Michigan to improve early literacy and, ultimately, student achievement across all grade levels.
+School superintendents from 20 West Michigan counties have formed the Reading Now Network (RNN) – a collective effort of superintendents, school boards and school districts throughout West Michigan to improve early literacy and, ultimately, student achievement across all grade levels.

-That’s why superintendents have developed a collaborative initiative – the Reading Now Network – to insure we meet Michigan’s goal: a minimum 80% of third graders in all demographic groups read proficiently at grade level and that intervention strategies be systemically implemented for the 20% who, due to normal developmental differences, take a little longer.
+That’s why superintendents developed a collaborative initiative – the Reading Now Network – to ensure meeting Michigan’s goal: a minimum 80% of third graders in all demographic groups read proficiently at grade level and that intervention strategies be systemically implemented for the 20% who, due to normal developmental differences, take a little longer.

 Summer Reading Resources:

 Research shows that students often experience significant reading loss during summer vacation.
 The RNN summer reading resources were created in order to provide parents with some simple, fun, strategies to help prevent summer reading loss.
 The resources are based on existing, well-established research on “summer slide” and strategies suggested by five of the network’s schools who have been identified as out-performing expectations based on student demographics in 3rd grade MEAP reading achievement.

 WMU receives $12.5 million grant for development of leadership among high poverty schools

 WMU gets $12.5M to foster leaders at low-income schools